bartosz-zasada/use-case-executor/doc/03-use-case-contexts.md

 # Use Case Contexts
 In [the previous chapter](02-use-cases-in-symfony.md) we have created an **Input Processor** and a **Response Processor**, and used them to provide a **Context** for the Use Case to be executed in.
 It has been noted that the Use Case Layer must stay separated from the Application Layer in the way that the Use Cases, or any business logic, does not depend on the way that Input or Output is delivered.
 This means that we can replace the Use Case Context at any time, and the behavior of the application will stay intact.
 The most noteworthy benefit is the ability to test the application with functional tests.
 These tests would focus on verifying the behavior without resorting to performing fragile assertions that base on the UI, and it will be only necessary to change them when the business rules change, and nothing else.

-In the example from the previous chapter, we used an annotation to define the Use Case Context.
-The Use Case Bundle provides several other means of configuring Contexts.
+In the example from the previous chapter, we used annotations to define the Use Case Context.
+While being very easy to use, annotations have a nasty side effect of coupling our business logic layer (Use Cases) with the application layer, as the details of the delivery mechanism are now present in the same file as the business logic.
+Fortunately, the Use Case Bundle provides several other means of configuring Contexts, which should be used instead of annotations if you want to keep everything truly separated.

 ## Default Context
 You can configure the default Context in config.yml: